arno-ctrl93/pixelsimulation/README.md

 To try my project, please download the folder PixelSimulationVxx and launch after the executable file.

 ++++++++++++++++++++++++++++++++++++++++++++

            Version 4
 ++++++++++++++++++++++++++++++++++++++++++++

-Fix bug and corrige problem with the field
+Fix bug and correction of the problem with the field

+Tips : If you found problem with resolution.
+Please press "R" when you are on the Main Menu (to skip the introduction, press "Space")

+Tips: when you start a simulation, put a maximum of 400 agents (square) at the beginning.(Problem of memory)